open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 - Copy the standalone installation tar file to the developer system to prepare the bootable USB.

-- Extract the contents of `sen-installation-files.tar.gz`:
+- Extract the contents of `sen-installation-files.tar.gz`

   ```bash
   tar -xzf sen-installation-files.tar.gz
   ```

-- The extracted files will include:
+- The extracted files will include

   ```
   usb-bootable-files.tar.gz
   write-image-to-usb.sh